eikrt/heartlands2/text/terrant.md

 # Terrant

 Homeland of the ant tribes.
-"Terrant is the bastard son of the cosmos" -Seer S'Iehro.
+"Terrant is the noble young prince of cosmos" -Seer S'Iehro.
+Terrant consists of different